bath-bcss/Technical-Labs/docs/git_pt_2.md

 remote you make sure your version of the codebase is in a functional state.
 You might want to avoid pushing half finished work.

+### GitFlow

+Additionally there are git extensions that facilitate certain git management strategies.
+[GitFlow](https://github.com/nvie/gitflow) is a popular example.

 ## Resolving merges

 You may have noticed we talked a lot about merges, and indeed in most Git